Laetitia Rocha is our Chair of Governors.

 The Governing Body have decided to cover the majority of tasks within the full governors' meeting.
 However, a Pay and Personnel Committee is in place and this committee makes decisions about Teachers' pay.

-Governors Laetitia Rocha (Chair), Jackie Jacques and Dawn Daly form this committee.
+Governors Laetitia Rocha (Chair) and Jackie Jacques form this committee.

 Other committees can be convened as and when they are needed.

 St Paul’s governing body meets half-termly for meetings.